 Prior to participating in Get Up & Go, Tamika would find herself in a fast food drive-through lane every day, sometimes for breakfast, lunch and dinner.
 The time-crunched family would often eat on the go, rarely sitting down together around the table.
 Like most teenagers, Tanaya also spent a lot of time on her cell phone.
 These daily habits can have negative health effects, and the physicians and dietitians at Children’s Health strive to offer a new model for mealtimes.

-Tamika and Tanaya started the program in August 2017.
+Tamika and Tanaya started the Get Up & Go program in August 2017.
 Since graduating, they have taken cooking classes to learn new healthy habits.
 The two have completely cut out fast food by shopping in the produce aisles and eating together as a family, with their phones powered down at mealtimes.

 “I didn’t know that you could make an entire meal from ingredients found in the vegetable section,” laughs Tamika.
 Before making zucchini quesadillas at their first cooking class, she did not know what a garlic bulb looked like or the difference between zucchini and cucumber.
 Now, with fresh produce in the kitchen, Tanaya’s favorite meal is baked chicken with broccoli or pretty much any green vegetable.